bnprks/notebook-scheduler/README.md

 ## Installation
-Requirements: Python version 3.7 or higher on Sherlock and your laptop
 0. Set up your R and python environments on Sherlock ([here's a guide I wrote](https://github.com/GreenleafLab/lab-wiki/wiki/Sherlock-Software-Setup-Guide))
-1. Install Jupyter lab on Sherlock if needed: `conda install -c conda-forge jupyterlab`
+1. Install Jupyter lab on Sherlock if needed: `conda install -c conda-forge jupyterlab`.
+   Make sure it is installed in your default environment.
 2. Clone the notebook on your local laptop/desktop
 ```{bash}
 git clone https://github.com/bnprks/notebook-scheduler.git